-In April 2022, Burcon received a letter from the Listings Qualification Department of the Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it has not met the listing rule that requires the listed securities of the Company to maintain a minimum bid price of US\$1 per share for a period of 30 consecutive business days.
-The Nasdaq notification letter does not result in the immediate delisting of the Company's common shares, and the shares will continue to trade uninterrupted.
-The Company has a compliance period of 180 calendar days, or until September 28, 2022, to regain compliance with Nasdaq's minimum bid price requirement.
-If at any time during the compliance period the Company's closing bid price is at least US\$1 for a minimum of 10 consecutive business days, it will be notified by Nasdaq that compliance has been met.
-In the event the Company does not regain compliance by September 28, 2022, the Company may be eligible for additional time to regain compliance.
-Management is reviewing various options available to the Company.
+As disclosed in the previous quarter, in April 2022 Burcon received a letter from the Listings Qualification Department of the Nasdaq Stock Market LLC ("Nasdaq") notifying the Company that it has not met the listing rule that requires the listed securities of the Company to maintain a minimum bid price of US\$1 per share.
+Although the Nasdaq notification letter did not result in the immediate delisting of the Company's common shares, the Company had a compliance period of 180 calendar days, or until September 28, 2022, to regain compliance with Nasdaq's minimum bid price requirement.
+If at any time during the compliance period the Company's closing bid price is at least US\$1 for a minimum of 10 consecutive business days, Nasdaq would have closed the matter.
+Since April 2022, Burcon has reviewed its options in order to regain compliance with Nasdaq's listing rules.
+However, management believed it would not be able to regain compliance by September 28, 2022 and that a plan for share consolidation was not in the best interest of the Company.
+After careful consideration, Burcon's board of directors made the determination to delist its common shares from Nasdaq.
+The decision was made based on several factors, including the board's assessment of the probability of the Company regaining compliance with the continued listing requirements, an analysis of the benefits of continued listing weighed against the onerous regulatory burden and significant costs associated with maintaining continued listing, and that Nasdaq only provided a secondary trading platform with limited trading volume.
+Delisting would enable the Company to avoid extensive amount of management's time, attention and resources expended on regulatory compliance with Nasdaq's continued listing requirements.
+Additionally, delisting will enable the Company to avoid numerous ongoing costs associated with the continued listing, including annual fees, legal and audit costs.